Cheap pet insurance

 Step 2: See if you can get cashback on top of the cheapest quote

-Once you know your cheapest insurer, try checking if it offers any cashback if you bought the policy via Quidco* or TopCashback*.
+Once you know your cheapest insurer, try checking if it offers any cashback if you buy the policy via Quidco* or Topcashback*.
 Always choose the right insurer first, then look for cashback.
 Don't look for the biggest cashback then choose the insurer.

-These sites sometimes offer a cash incentive to buy a policy via them, which can beat going direct to the sites above.
-However always check your quote, as you may not get exactly the same prices, and be mindful that cashback isn't 100% guaranteed as sometimes it doesn't track or isn't paid out.
-Our Top Cashback Sites guide has full information on how these sites work.
+Cashback sites sometimes offer a cash incentive to buy a policy via them, which can beat going direct to the sites above.
+However, always check your quote, as you may not get exactly the same price, and be mindful that cashback isn't 100% guaranteed as sometimes it doesn't track or isn't paid out.
+Our Top cashback sites guide has full information on how these sites work.

-If you buy the wrong policy that doesn't provide the cover you thought it did, you could be faced with the awful decision of losing a pet or getting into expensive debt if you can't afford it.
+If you buy the wrong policy and it doesn't provide the cover you thought it did, you could be faced with the awful decision of losing a pet or find yourself getting into expensive debt.

-Exotic pets, such as parrots, snakes and pigs
+Exotic pet insurance, such as for parrots, snakes & pigs

-From skunks to sugar gliders and possums to pot-bellied pigs, you'll need to try a specialist operator – in particular, to protect against burglars targeting rare or valuable creatures.
+From skunks to sugar gliders and possums to pot-bellied pigs, you'll need to try a specialist provider – in particular, to protect against burglars targeting rare or valuable creatures.

 If you've a python worth £600, for example, pay extra special attention to what gets paid out on death or theft.
-If you have a tarantula, and like to show it off, perhaps consider third-party insurance in case it takes a chomp out of one of your guests.
+If you have a tarantula, and like to show it off, perhaps consider third-party insurance in case it sunk its fangs into one of your guests.
 Or then again, ensure the tank is very secure (Martin's sister wishes she'd taken this advice!).

 Get quotes direct from a specialist insurer

-The insurers below are the only ones we've seen offering to insure the more weird and wonderful varieties.
+The insurers below are the only ones we've seen offering to insure the more weird and wonderful varieties of animal.

 Insurers to try for exotic pets